Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Review of projection operator method

-The probability density $\hat{\rho}_t$ on the phase space can be decompose into the component that depends on the microscopic configurations through the slow variables and the fast remaining components, $\hat{\rho}_t = \calP \hat{\rho}_t + \calQ \hat{\rho}_t$.
+The probability density $\hat{\rho}_t$ on the phase space can be decomposed into a component that depends on the microscopic configurations through the slow variables and the fast remaining components, $\hat{\rho}_t = \calP \hat{\rho}_t + \calQ \hat{\rho}_t$.
 We suppose that the initial density function satisfies $\calQ \hat{\rho}_0 = 0$.
-From the Liouville equation (\ref{eq:liouville}) with the decomposition by the projection, we can express the time evolution equation for $p_t$ as
+From the Liouville equation (\ref{eq:liouville}) with the decomposition via the projection, we can express the time evolution equation for $p_t$ as

 The diffusion kernel is defined as